christophercrouzet/revl/README.rst

 Maya scenes** with different properties against which the behaviour of a piece of code can be observed.

-The pseudo-random nature of the process can also help revealing potential bugs by exposing edge cases that were not thought of, thus making it also a good tool for unit testing.
+The random nature of the process can also help revealing potential bugs by exposing edge cases that were not thought of, thus making it also a good tool for unit testing.
 See `Wikipedia's Fuzzing page`_.

-Note that Revl does not provide any sort of profiling tool to measure performances.
+Note that Revl does *not* provide any sort of profiling tool to measure performances.
 The built-in |timeit|_ module as well as other open-source packages can be used for this purpose.